Converting Garages in San Francisco

-Converting garages can also improve neighborhood livability by restoring features like front gardens, green backyards, front porches, storefronts, building lobbies, street trees, and even on-street parking spaces.
+Converting garages also improves neighborhood livability by restoring features like front gardens, green backyards, front porches, storefronts, building lobbies, street trees, and even on-street parking spaces.

 Will conversion of garages mean more competition for street parking?
 Recent studies suggest it may not.
 An exhaustive UCLA study found that only 25% of American garages were used to store a car.
 Three-quarters of garages were used for storage.
 A 2007 survey of the Mission District found that adding garages to houses had removed 41% of on-street car parking spaces, but that only half of garages were used to store cars.
 If curb parking spaces are restored when garages are removed, loss of off-street parking can be offset by new on-street spaces.
 In commercial districts, driveway cuts will be replaced by the high-turnover metered parking spaces helpful to shoppers and neighborhood businesses, or can be replaced with sidewalks, parklets, bicycle parking, and other amenities.

 Some bigger societal shifts are also reducing the need for garages.
 Americans, in particular younger Americans, are driving less.
 In recent years, the number and percentage of San Franciscans walking, cycling, using transit or employer shuttles, car-sharing, and ride-sharing has increased.
 New households in San Francisco are overwhelmingly car-free.

 What follows is a simplified guide to the new rules.
 Most of these rules vary by zoning district.
 To find the zoning district for your property, consult San Francisco’s online Property Information Map.
 In addition to the Planning Code requirements outlined here, Building Code requirements also apply, and construction permits may be required.